 Through a vine and rose-covered arch is the main mixed border, The Blue Border.
 Why the blue border?
 It did not originally have a name, we found with people visiting the garden it is useful to name the different areas of the garden.
-I liked the idea of blue garden furniture since seeing some in the garden designer John Brookes garden, I painted some metal chairs and a table blue and renamed this border ‘The Blue Border’.
+I liked the idea of blue garden furniture since seeing some in the garden designer John Brookes Denmans garden, I painted some metal chairs and a table blue and renamed this border ‘The Blue Border’.
 I also use the named areas of the garden in my records to know which plants are where this is essential to help name plants when propagating for sale on open days.
-This is a mixed border with trees, shrubs, climbing and standard roses, perennials, and annuals including tulips, wallflowers, forget-me-nots and foxgloves for the spring followed in the summer with exotics, mainly Dahlias and cannas ( Great Dixter).
+This is a mixed border with trees, shrubs, climbing and standard roses, drought tolerant perennials such as bearded iris and annuals including tulips, wallflowers, forget-me-nots and foxgloves for the spring.

 Please post your comments, I look forward to reading them.